by Sylvia Marek

 - Look for “ballooning” spiderlings.
 Newly hatched spiders climb to the tops of vegetation and spin strands of silk that are caught by the wind.
 Then the little spiders float through the air to a new area

-- Month of blooming asters, goldenrods, gentians, sunflowers and lady-tresses orchids
+- Month of blooming asters, goldenrods, gentians, sunflowers and lady’s-tresses orchids

-- Asters: sky-blue, smooth, New England frost, calico, shining, panicled, stiff, aromatic fall, silky, heath, red-stem, short’s, arrow-leaved and crooked stem
+- Asters: sky-blue, smooth, New England, frost, calico, shining, panicled, stiff, aromatic or fall, silky, heath, red-stem, short’s, arrow-leaved and crooked stem

 - Gentians: bottle, stiff, fringed, downy and creamy